 Training Focus

-The exposomerefers to the set of environmental and social factors whose specific effects, combined with individuals’ intrinsic characteristics, underlie the onset, progression, and severity of infectious and noncommunicable diseases in humans.
-In this sense, it is the environmental counterpart of the genome, with which it interacts throughout an individual’s lifetime.
+The exposomerefers to the set of environmental and social factors whose individual effects, combined with individuals’ intrinsic characteristics, underlie the onset, progression, and severity of infectious and noncommunicable diseases in humans.
+In this sense, it is the environmental counterpart to the genome, with which it interacts throughout an individual’s lifetime.

 Overview of the Training Division